-Purchasing your first home is an exciting milestone, but there are also a lot of moving parts.
+Buying your first home is an exciting decision, but there are also a lot of unknowns.
 Are there any hidden problems?
-Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to inspect}review is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in especially bad shape can sometimes be the difference between making an offer on a house and searching elsewhere.
+Do the utilities seem like they’re in good shape?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC system.
+A furnace that’s in particularly bad shape may be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?